iberianpig/tig-explorer.vim/README.md

 ### Other options

-By default tig-explorer will use the builtin terminal if available.
+By default, tig-explorer will use the built-in terminal if available.
-To force launching tig-explorer as shell command you can add the following to ~/.vimrc
+To force launching tig-explorer as a shell command, you can add the following to ~/.vimrc

 ```vim
 " don't use builtin terminal
 let g:tig_explorer_use_builtin_term=0
 ```

+On Gvim, it is available only built-in terminal.

 ## Support